open-imx/imxInsights/docs/context/vision.md

 - **Establishing a Clear Roadmap:** Our roadmap addresses the evolving demands of railway professionals while promoting innovation and progress.

 The Technical Steering Committee meetings take place on a monthly basis.
-They are usually on the second Wednesday of the month in the evening Europe-time.
 These monthly meetings are open to everybody and you are welcome to join us there and say hi.
-The meeting MS team link gets published in our Discord channel roughly 1 week before the meeting.
+The meeting MS team link gets published in our Discord channel, roughly 1 week before the meeting.

 ## Current Features